VRLabs/Damping-Constraints/README.md

 Replace the Cube under "Container" with your own objects.

-The smaller the weight to the Target, the more motion will be dampened.
+The smaller the weight to the Target, the more motion will be damped.

 ## Downloads